lamsond/majestic-cedars/src/org/whrhs/dlamson/csa/u9/l4/wrapup.md

-# U9L4: The `Object` class
+# U9L4: `Object` the Ultimate Super Class
-## Everyone's favorite SUPERCLASS :)

 ---
 # the `Object` class

-In Java, every class that doesn't explicitly extend another class, implicitly extends the `Object`.
+* In Java, every class that doesn't explicitly extend another class, implicitly extends the `Object` class.
-The `Object` class includes several inherited methods that we will look at closer in this lesson.
+* The `Object` class includes several inherited methods that we will look at closer in this lesson.

 ![Object UML](ObjectUML.png)